wduquette/joe/mdbook/src/nero/technical_details.md

 ## Nero vs. "Standard Datalog"

-Semantically, Nero is a standard implementation of Datalog implemented using fixpoint semantics and the "naive" solution algorithm, augmented
+At base, Nero is an implementation of standard Datalog implemented using fixpoint semantics and the "naive" solution algorithm, augmented
 with:

+- The ability to reference fact fields by name as well as by position.
 - Stratified negation
 - Constraints
-- The ability to reference fact fields by name as well as by position.
+- Built-in predicates
+- Aggregation functions
+- Collection literals
+- Destructuring patterns
+- Schema declarations
+- Update syntax

 Nero's syntax and conventions have been modified from standard Datalog to better support integration into Joe scripts.